BootBlock/PoSh-Backup/README.md

                 DeleteLocalArchiveAfterSuccessfulTransfer = $true
-                CreateSFX = $false # Not an SFX SFXModule = "Console" # Not strictly needed if CreateSFX is false, but shows the option }
+                CreateSFX = $false # Not an SFX SFXModule = "Console" # Not strictly needed if CreateSFX is false, but shows the option SevenZipCpuAffinity = "0x1" # Restrict to core 0 (using hex bitmask) }

             "MyDocumentsToSFTP" = @{